abrudz/aplcart/README.md

 ## URL API ("permalinks")

 As the query is modified, the browser address bar is updated too.
-Simply copy the current address to share a current query.
+Simply copy the current address to share the current query.

 ### Manual construction